How to Build a Sassy Balloon Company Out of your 1973 Airstream

 So that was fun.

+Oh, one more thing: be sure to let the Airstream go through a good rainstorm.
+Chances are there are a few leaks you'll need to chase down.
 Don't forget to don long sleeves, gloves a mask and protective eyewear if youdon't want to be attacked by the pink fluffy fiberglass you will be handling.
 It looks like cotton candy.
 It's not.
 This attire was especially enjoyable in 120 degree West Texas desert heat.
 Ifyou have leaks, get ready to pop out walls, remove the wet and mildewed fiberglass insulation, treat the rotting wood and Bondo that subfloor.
 You'll need lots of Bondo.
 And twice as much caulking.

 And possibly a chest x-ray.